manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 		D:\GitHub\learning-library\.git\refs\remotes\upstream
 		```

-	1. Delete the master file.
+	1. Delete the master file in the clone.

-	1. Fetch again to get a new copy of the master file.
+	1. Fetch again to get a new copy of the master file from the fork.

-	Now, upstream/master will show up again in the merge window.
+	Now, `upstream/master` will be displayed again in the merge window.

 <if type="hidden">